-- 1. Continuing concern is shown for an individual either through teacher's concerns; a parent's concerns; or a concern is shown by some other relevant person - 2.
-Previous strategies are reviewed - 3.
-A further period of information gathering and assessment takes place - 4.
-The assess, plan, do, review cycle is followed - 5.
-At this stage, concerns are shared through a meeting with the class teacher/SENDCO and a parental signature is required - 6.
+- 3. Strategies/interventions are planned and implemented - 4.
+This is reviewed with the SENDCO, class teacher and parents - 5.
+At this stage, concerns are shared verbally with parents - 6.
 Following the assess, plan, do, review cycle, a decision is made as to what level the child will enter the SEND system